mikeroyal/Self-Hosting-Guide/README.md

 [Tautulli](https://tautulli.com/) is a 3rd party application that you can run alongside your Plex Media Server to monitor activity and track various statistics.

+[Plex DupeFinder](https://github.com/l3uddz/plex_dupefinder) is a python script that finds duplicate versions of media (TV episodes and movies) in your Plex Library and tells Plex to remove the lowest rated files/versions (based on user-specified scoring) to leave behind a single file/version.

 [Prometheus Exporter for Plex](https://github.com/jsclayton/prometheus-plex-exporter) is an expose library playback, storage, and host metrics in a Prometheus format.

 [Infuse](https://firecore.com/) is a Video Player for iOS, Apple TV, and Mac.
 It plays every video file ever created to avoid wasting hours converting and transcoding files.